 - Muscle spasms.

 We strongly discourage patients from trying to detox on their own.
 Not the mention that a “cold turkey” method can be dangerous, leading to seizures, spikes in blood pressure and convulsions.
-Opioid withdrawal symptoms can be more intense among those who’ve taken opioids long term and for those who’ve abused the drugs.
-Waismann Method’s medical management of withdrawal helps patients recover quickly and comfortably, giving them the chance to focus on long-term abstinence.
+Furthermore, opioid withdrawal symptoms can be more intense among those who’ve taken opioids long term and for those who’ve abused other drugs.
+Above all, Waismann Method’s medical management of withdrawal helps patients recover quickly and comfortably, giving them the chance to focus on long-term abstinence.

 Since opioid use disorder is a medical condition, treatment should be provided by physicians.
 One example of an effective medical detox is Anesthesia Assisted Rapid Detox.
 This form of opioid detoxification is relatively short-lasting and still can give the best chance to achieve full detoxification, unlike traditional rehabs.
 Relapse is prevalent for individuals struggling to get through withdrawal, as a return to the drug may offer relief.
 Also, a relapse after detox can be very dangerous because it does increase the risk for a fatal overdose.
 In fact, drug overdose is currently the leading cause of death in the United States.
 The American Society of Addiction Medicine (ASAM) estimates that 100 people die a day in a drug overdose.
 Having access to an effective medical detox may help overcome the withdrawal phase by reducing the problematic side effects, preventing serious health complications, and blocking the physical cravings.